zhouqingqing/qpmodel/README.md

 ```

 ## How to Play
-Load the project with Visual Studio 2019 community edition (it is free).
+The program is based on .net core, so it runs on both Windows and Linux.
+Load the project with Visual Studio 2019 free community edition or visual studio code.
 Program.Main() mainly for debugging purpose.
 There are several builtin tables like 'a', 'b', 'c', 'd' for testing purpose, and you can find their definition in Catalog.createBuildInTestTables().
+If you come up with a PR, make sure you have unittest passed.

 Unittest comes up with multiple tests covering major functionalities:
 - TPCH end to end power run with small data set